IOT standard protocols overview from a developer's reference

-Zibee is an open global standard for wireless communication designe to use low power digital radio signals for wireless communication.
-It operates on 2.4 ISM GHz and its most self describing feature is the use of 128-bit AES.
+Zigbee is an open global standard for wireless communication designed to use low-power digital radio signals for wireless communication.
+It operates on 2.4 ISM GHz and its most self-describing feature is the use of 128-bit AES.
 It is based on IEEE standard 802.15.4

-LoRa is a Low Power Wide Area Network (LPWAN) specification intended for wireless battery operated Things in a regional, national or global network.
-LoRa targets key requirements of Internet of Things such as secure bi-directional communication, mobility and localization services.
+Lora is a Low Power Wide Area Network (LPWAN) specification intended for wireless battery-operated Things in a regional, national or global network.
+Lora targets key requirements of the Internet of Things such as secure bi-directional communication, mobility, and localization services.

 Bluetooth LE or Bluetooth Smart is a wireless personal area network technology aimed at novel applications in the healthcare, fitness, beacons, security, and home entertainment industries.

-As a being developer our concern is the applplication layer protocols which are MQTT and CoAP, Where MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol accepted as standard by Advancing Open Standards For The Information Society.
-And where as the CoAP is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.
+As a being developer, our concern is the application layer protocols which are MQTT and CoAP, Where MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol accepted as standard by Advancing Open Standards For The Information Society.
+And whereas the CoAP is a specialized web transfer protocol for use with constrained nodes and constrained networks in the Internet of Things.
 The protocol is designed for machine-to-machine (M2M) applications such as smart energy and building automation.
-And CoAP is a being standardized by The Internet Engineering Task Force.
+And CoAP is being standardized by The Internet Engineering Task Force.

-To conclude I can say that on Application layer of OSI model / TCP model there are only two standard protocols for IoT CoAP, and MQTT and any thing other then that including XML, Rest or APIs will be considered as vendor specific.
-Further it worth to note that even MQTT was developed by some private organization but has been adopted by big IoT players like Google, Azure ( Microsoft) and Amazon.
-However at the other end CoAP was standardized by standard body i.e IETF and especially designed for resource-constrained environments, and its HTTP like approach make it better candidate for future IoT development.
+To conclude I can say that on the Application layer of the OSI model / TCP model there are only two standard protocols for IoT CoAP, and MQTT and anything other than that including XML, Rest or APIs will be considered as vendor-specific.
+Further it worth noting that even MQTT was developed by some private organizations but has been adopted by big IoT players like Google, Azure ( Microsoft), and Amazon.
+However at the other end, CoAP was standardized by a standard body i.e IETF, and specially designed for resource-constrained environments, and its HTTP-like approach makes it a better candidate for future IoT development.